NaturalHistoryMuseum/scratchpads2/sites/all/modules/contrib/openlayers/README.txt

 data views but this could also include KML files.
 Styles define things like stroke width, background and outline colors, and point size and allow the use of icons if desired.
-They must be associated with layers on a per- preset basis.
+They must be associated with layers on a per- map basis.

 ## Behaviors

-Behaviors can be enabled on map presets to control how users interact with the map.
+Behaviors can be enabled on maps to control how users interact with the map.
 Examples of behaviors include navigation, which, when enabled, allows users to zoom and pan, and Layer Switcher, which provides a UI that allows users to toggle on and off the layers available on the map.